tatref/tatref.github.io/content/blog/drafts/review-ld-library-path.md

 The dynamic linker is responsible for creating the process memory image at run-time.

 It's jobs are:
-* coping the executable to the process image in memory
+* copying the executable to the process image in memory
 * locating and adding the required shared libraries
-* transfering the execution to the program
+* transferring the execution to the program

 The dynamic linker of an executable is located in the `INTERP` program header, and can be inspected with `readlelf`.
 On Linux, it is `/lib64/ld-linux-x86-64.so.2`